mbari-org/SeafloorMappingDB/README.md

 # Edit smdb/local.yml with fully qualified location of docker_smdb_vol
 export SMDB_HOME=$(pwd)
 export COMPOSE_FILE=$SMDB_HOME/smdb/local.yml
-# Mount `smb://titan.shore.mbari.org/SeafloorMapping` using MacOS Finder
+# Mount `smb://titan.shore.mbari.org/SeafloorMapping` on your system
 docker-compose up -d
 docker-compose run --rm django python manage.py migrate docker-compose run --rm django python manage.py createsuperuser
 ```

 Then navigate to http://localhost:8000 to see the web application in local
 development mode.
-Log into the admin interface using the credentials you
+Sign In to the admin interface using the credentials you
 created in the last step above.
+You will then need to open an email in
+MailHog at http://localhost:8025 to click on the link and confirm the
+account registration.
+Click on Admin to administer the site.

 #### Thereafter